Dmitry-Kravchenko-QA61/Dmitry-Kravchenko-QA61/Test_Summary_Report.md

 *   **Localization Constraints (Case T283):** The test step references changing localization from "Russian to English".
 However, as documented in the system specifications, the platform is fully localized in Ukrainian with no native Russian UI support implemented.
 The test was executed and marked as Passed based on the successful validation of the active Ukrainian-to-English localization switch container behavior.
 *   **Performance Metric Verification (Case T286):** Case T286 mandates that the page must fully load in less than 2 seconds via manual verification.
 Since microsecond network layer shifts cannot be verified accurately with the naked eye, the execution status was benchmarked using the Chrome DevTools Network performance profiler (DOMContentLoaded and Finish metrics) to ensure objective validation before marking the test as Passed.
 *   **Truncated Step Description (Case T288):** The implementation step for Case T288 abruptly terminates with an ellipsis ("Scroll to the bottom footer of the Theory page...").
 The execution pass criteria were successfully inferred from the expected result column ("Footer shows correct current copyright year"), and full visual verification of the dynamic year rendering was completed.
-*   **🚨 Environment Discrepancy & Repository File Absence (Brand Asset Scope):** Test cases T342–T358 reference the "Brand Identity media page".
+*   **Environment Discrepancy & Repository File Absence (Brand Asset Scope):** Test cases T342–T358 reference the "Brand Identity media page".
 Review of the local deployment package confirmed that no physical file named `brand.html` exists within the repository.
 To ensure testing continuity, validation of these 17 cases was redirected and executed against the live external environment (Staging CDN asset directory) as implied by the test case preconditions.

 ### 3.2.
 Module Distribution & Findings